whoisdavidvu/nodapo-coding-challenge/README.md

 ## Usage
 To run the program for testing its functionality:
 - Make sure Java and Maven are installed on your System.
+To install Maven via homebrew, run ```homebrew install maven```.
 - Clone this repository using ```git clone```.
 - Navigate into the directory ```bookshop``` and build the files by running ```mvn compile```
 - When compile finished, run ```java -cp target/classes com.whoisdavidvu.bookshop.Main``` to run the main class.